worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

 import time
 ```

-This allows us to use `time.time()`, which returns the current [Unix Epoch](https://www.epochconverter.com/), a useful value for counting elasped time in seconds.
+This allows us to use `time.time()`, which returns the current [Unix Epoch](https://www.epochconverter.com/), a useful value for counting elapsed time in seconds.
 Add the following code to the `buy` function, just above the `return` statement:

 ```python
     db['shares'][ticker]['current_price'] = current_price